viamrobotics/docs/docs/components/input-controller/_index.md

 BUTTON_HOLD = "ButtonHold"
 """
 Key is held down.
-This wil likely be a repeated event.
+This will likely be a repeated event.
 """

 BUTTON_CHANGE = "ButtonChange"